aleksandar023/hl2-custom-level-testing/hl2-custom-level-test-plan.md

 # Test Plan: Custom Half-Life 2 Level

 ## Introduction:
 This test plan outlines the manual QA process for the "Mines" section of my custom Half-Life 2 level, titled "Coast”.
-The goal is to verify gameplay-critical logic and ensuring reliable player progression through all enemy encounters and puzzles.
+The goal is to verify gameplay-critical logic and ensure reliable player progression through all enemy encounters and puzzles.
 Priority is given to entity functionality and logical flow over visuals or performance.

 ## Test Objectives

-Validate the level's layout and navigation, ensuring all intended areas of the level are accessible Ensure all enemy encounters and puzzles play out correctly by verifying the behavior and placement of individual point and brush entities.
+* Validate the level's layout and navigation, ensuring all intended areas of the level are accessible
+* Ensure all enemy encounters and puzzles play out correctly by verifying the behaviour and placement of individual point and brush entities.

-Verify the correct placement and functionality of pickups and objects
+* Verify the correct placement and functionality of pickups and objects

 ## Scope of Testing

+### Included in this phase:
-Level blockout and navigation
+* Level blockout and navigation
-Accessibility of all playable areas
+   * Accessibility of all playable areas
-Prevention of out-of-bounds exploits or unintended shortcuts Proper collision for world geometry and props
+   * Prevention of out-of-bounds exploits or unintended shortcuts
+   * Proper collision for world geometry and props
-Level Logic and Scripting
+* Level gameplay-critical logic
-Verification of key elements (point and brush entities) to ensure enemy encounters and puzzles work as intended:
+   * Verification of key elements (point and brush entities) to ensure enemy encounters and puzzles work as intended:
-Trigger volumes (e.g., trigger_once, trigger_multiple, trigger_relay).
+   * Trigger volumes (e.g., trigger_once, trigger_multiple, trigger_relay).
-NPC placement, spawn logic, and navigation.
+   * NPC placement, spawn logic, and navigation.
-Scripted sequences (e.g., animations, choreographed scenes).
+   * Scripted sequences (e.g., animations, choreographed scenes).
-Interactive objects (e.g., doors, buttons, key pickups).
+   * Interactive objects (e.g., doors, buttons, key pickups).
-Crucial sound cues tied to gameplay logic.
+   * Crucial sound cues tied to gameplay logic.
-Base lighting that contributes to gameplay (visibility and guidance).
+   * Base lighting that contributes to gameplay (visibility and guidance).

-Autosaving and level completion
+* Autosaving and level completion
-Functionality and timing of trigger_autosave volumes.
+   * Functionality and timing of trigger_autosave volumes.
-Proper activation of the level completion trigger (trigger_changelevel).
+   * Proper activation of the level completion trigger (trigger_changelevel).
-Pickups
+*Pickups
-Proper placement and availability of essential and non-essential weapons (crowbar, gravity gun, pistol).
+   * Proper placement and availability of essential and non-essential weapons (crowbar, gravity gun, pistol).
-Functionality of optional pickups (e.g., shotgun, health kits, batteries, crates).
+   * Functionality of optional pickups (e.g., shotgun, health kits, batteries, crates).
-Interaction logic for breakables and physics-based items.
+   * Interaction logic for breakables and physics-based items.

-Excluded from this phase:
+### Excluded from this phase:
-Lighting, shadows, and visual polish
+* Lighting, shadows, and visual polish
-Non-cruical sound effects, music, and voice lines Final environmental detail passes
+* Non-cruical sound effects, music, and voice lines
+* Final environmental detail passes
-Performance optimization and FPS stability
+* Performance optimization and FPS stability
-Art/asset review (textures, models)
+* Art/asset review (textures, models)

 ## Test Strategy & Approach